It started with a 5pm text from Drakey, who runs Middlesex Mill just down the road.

 “Hi.
 Just noticed this old tram bus on Grays.
 Thought you might be interested.
 Problem is the auction ends in 2 hours!”

-I clicked the link, of course.
+I couldn’t help myself, of course.
 It was a beautiful old thing, looked rusty and a bit worse for wear, but it had potential.
+Doesn’t almost everything?